So, you need to write an information security policy. And you’re totally overwhelmed.

 The FCC’s CyberPlanner is a free tool that generates customizable cybersecurity plans for small businesses.
 It’s a few years old (the tool was released in 2012), but it’s still applicable.
 In particular, this one will be helpful for very small businesses.
 It’s a great way to start building an information security policy if you don’t have the time or dedicated staff to work on one from scratch.
 Plus, it still gives you some flexibility into what you can include.

 NIST’s Cybersecurity Framework is a massive collection of guidelines created to help businesses manage cybersecurity.
 It’s a terrific resource for organizations that are mature enough.
 Security leaders at Fortune 500 companies use it to help craft their security plans — it’s serious stuff.
 But, be warned: this is probably overkill for small businesses looking to create a simple security policy.
 It’s a lot of information, and it can be dense and overwhelming even for security experts.
-This might be a good tool to help strengthen an existing security policy or for people who are already pretty knowledgable about cybersecurity issues.
+This might be a good tool to help strengthen an existing security policy or for people who are already pretty knowledgeable about cybersecurity issues.

 This is one of the most useful pages on this list.
 SANS has compiled a giant database of information security templates for public consumption.
 The list includes just about any kind of infosec document you can think of — from remote access policies to information logging standards to your typical clean desk policy.
 All of these are offered as both PDF and DOC downloads.
 They’ll give you an excellent starting point when you’re ready to put your information security policy into creation.

-Guides & In-Depth Information
+Information Security Policy Guides & In-Depth Resources

 There are lots of websites out there that are teeming with hundreds of security articles.
 These resources are just too strong to leave out.
 Not all of these directly relate to information security policies specifically, but they all contain invaluable security knowledge.
 You should keep all of these in mind as you build your greater security program.